sap-tutorials/Tutorials/tutorials/cloudsdk-cap-pipeline-model/cloudsdk-cap-pipeline-model.md

 6. To view the status of your build, choose **Open Blue Ocean** from the navigation pane.

-7. Click on your job to see a detailed log of your job as well as a graphical representation of your pipeline.
+7. Choose on your job to see a detailed log of your job as well as a graphical representation of your pipeline.

     When the build job has finished successfully, your pipeline should look as follows: